Skip the complexity of traditional wire transfers with EximPe's smart payment solutions

 Streamline BOE and Shipping Bill regularization online, and generate e-BRCs effortlessly.

-India introduced the Merchandise Export Incentive Scheme (MEIS) in 2015 under its Foreign Trade Policy to encourage the export of notified goods to notified markets.
-The scheme aims to raise India’s export competitiveness by providing duty credit scrips to exporters based on their export performance.
-Exporters can use the issued scrips to pay customs duty on imported goods or transfer them to others.
+The Merchandise Export Incentive Scheme, as the name suggests, is an initiative offered under India's Foreign Trade Policy that encourages the export of notified goods to notified markets.
+MEIS was introduced in 2015 with the objective of raising India's export competitiveness by providing duty credit scrips to exporters depending upon their export performance.
+The scrips so issued could be availed to pay customs duty on imported goods or be transferred to other persons.

 The primary objectives of the Merchandise Export Incentive Scheme (MEIS) include: